ZEPL/zeppelin/index.md

 After Zeppelin project moved to Apache Software Foundation,

-ZEPL continues the contribution to the project and tries to build healthy business around of it.
+ZEPL continues the contribution to the project and tries to build healthy business around it.

 Please visit [https://www.zepl.com](https://www.zepl.com) to know more about ZEPL's recent work.